pgigis/sigcomm2021-offnets-artifacts/README.md

 52.7.82.238     Amazon  server:awselb/2.0
 ```

+Note: For each snapshot you need to download only the corresponding HTTP and HTTPs header files with the alligned dates from Rapid7.

 ### **Step 5**: Compare candidate off-nets with HTTP(S) fingerprints.
 The ```find_offnets.py``` script takes as an input the candidate off-nets folder of Step 3, and the HTTP(S) header fingerprints of Step 4.